Bitcoin: Killing Satoshi Nakamoto

 "Not happening" says Xi Jinping.

-The how do we know there is actually digital gold in them there vaults?
+Then how do we know there is actually digital gold in their vaults?

 No doubt, other exchanges around the world would have priced bitcoin to match the Chinese offerings -- and they did.
 It as a maddening, but ultimately, a self defeating cycle.